kronbichler/adaflo/README.md

 currently include single-fluid tests of a Beltrami(3D)/Taylor(2D) flow and Poiseuille flow, and two-phase flow tests for a rising bubble and spurious currents.
-While these are fully functional cases and can be used as a basis for developing new solvers, they also serve as unit tests for ensuring proper functionality of adaflo.
+While these are fully functional cases and can be used as a basis for studying new problem cases, they also serve as unit tests for ensuring proper functionality of adaflo.

 Finally, somewhat larger configurations are included in the `applications` subfolder.